-Fordham University’s McGannon Center—which is dedicated to furthering understanding of the ethical and social justice dimensions of media and communication technologies—has awarded its annual book prize to the authors of #Hashtag Activism (MIT Press): Sarah J. Jackson, Moya Bailey, and Brooke Foucault Welles.
+Fordham University’s McGannon Center—which is dedicated to furthering understanding of the ethical and social justice dimensions of media and communication technologies—has awarded its annual book prize to the authors of #Hashtag Activism: Networks of Race and Gender Justice (MIT Press): Sarah J. Jackson, Moya Bailey, and Brooke Foucault Welles.

 #HashtagActivism explores how marginalized groups use Twitter to advance counter-narratives, preempt political spin, and build diverse networks of dissent.
 The book explores how hashtags like #MeToo, #SurvivorPrivilege, and #WhyIStayed have challenged the conventional understanding of gendered violence, as well as how online activism, storytelling, and strategy-building set the stage for #BlackLivesMatter.

 Reviewers at the Center unanimously voted that the book’s “rigorous and interdisciplinary account of concerted and spontaneous online viral phenomena distinguished it from other book projects in communications research published in the past year,” according to McGannon Center Director Olivier Sylvain.